corda/corda/docs/source/azure-vm-explore.rst

 Pre-requisites
 --------------
-* Ensure you have a registered Microsoft Azure account with an R3 Member subscription which can create virtual machines and you are logged on to the Azure portal: `<https://portal.azure.com>`.
+* Ensure you have a registered Microsoft Azure account which can create virtual machines and you are logged on to the Azure portal: `<https://portal.azure.com>`.

 Deploy Corda node